alash3al/redix/README.md

 // for now we have "redis" only server {
     redis {
-        // the listining address in the format "[hostname]:portnumber" listen = ":6380"
+        // the listening address in the format "[hostname]:portnumber" listen = ":6380"

         // max connections to the same server